juanfel254/LogicBulb/README.md

 # LogicBulb 💡

 My house has a weird circuit problem related to the light bulbs of the stairs between floors.
-This things don't work as you would normally expect, some annoying logic conditions are required for them to light your way.
+These things don't work as you would normally expect, some annoying logic conditions are required for them to light your way.

 ## Due to this situation, obvious actions were needed: